-Last year, the DD Council and The Arc Washington State launched Smart Living, a pilot project to explore ways that technology can assist people with I/DD in their homes.
+Last year, the DD Council and The Arc of Washington State launched Smart Living, a pilot project to explore ways that technology can assist people with I/DD in their homes.
 Funded by a grant through DDA’s Roads to Community Living, the project sought to identify:

 - Resources and processes needed to incorporate